snap-one/docs-driverworks-api/source/includes/38_zigbee/_2-UpdatingDeviceFirmware.md

 ## Updating Zigbee Device firmware Using DriverWorks

-_Note: The following is applicable to operating systems 3.3.1 and earlier._
+_Note: The following is applicable to operating systems 3.3.1 and earlier.
+3.3.2 and later support the use of [over the air device updates][1].

 The ability to use DriverWorks drivers to update firmware on ZigBee devices has been implemented using two features: